csecht/passphrase-generate/README.md

 ### Stand-alone versions (no Python installation needed!)
 #### Passphrase.app - MacOS
 A **MacOS** standalone of passphrase.
 Download an extract the GitHub distribution package as outlined above.
-Inside passphrase-generate-master/Standalone_distributables folder is `Passphrase_mac.app.zip`.
-Unzip that (just double click and follow the prompts) to install the `Passphrase.app`, which you can place where you like.
-Alternatively, the distributable app can  be downloaded directly from https://github.com/csecht/passphrase-generate/raw/master/Standalone_distributables/Passphrase_mac.app.zip. `Passphrase.app` was created with `py2app` from https://pypi.org/project/py2app/
+Inside passphrase-generate-master/Standalone_distributables folder is `Passphrase.dmg`.
+Mount that disk image (just double click and follow the prompts) to install the `Passphrase.app`, which you can place where you like.
+Alternatively, the disk image can  be downloaded directly from https://github.com/csecht/passphrase-generate/raw/master/Standalone_distributables/Passphrase.dmg. `Passphrase.app` was created with `py2app` from https://pypi.org/project/py2app/

 The first time you try to open the app, however, you will get a message saying it can't be opened.
 Click "Cancel", go into System Preferences > Security & Privacy, click the "Open anyway" button, then "Open".
 It does not open initially because it was not downloaded from the Apple Store or from a recognized Apple developer.